UMLCloudComputing/UMLCloudComputing.github.io/README.md

 4. Make a Pull Request to merge your branch into **main**.
 Your activity will be added to the website once the PR is approved and merged.

 ## 🔬 Login Development
-In order to devleop with OAuth support locally, HTTPS is required for localhost.
+In order to develop with OIDC support locally, HTTPS is required for localhost.
 This can done easily by creating an SSL certificate for local use.
 Here are the steps:
 1. Run `mkcert localhost` to generate `localhost.pem` and `localhost-key.pem`
 2. Run `mkcert -install` to install the generated certificate in your trust store.
 After installed, restart your browser.